-Whilst stock-specific factors such as discount narrowing are the major influence on AGT's returns, 2025 has nonetheless been marked by major macroeconomic developments and increased market volatility.
-The chief cause of this may have been President Trump's tariff announcements.
-The "Liberation Day" proposals announced on 2 April appeared to surprise markets; they represented the most extensive trade measures imposed by the US in over a century.
+Whilst stock-specific factors such as discount narrowing are the major influence on AGT's returns, 2025 has nonetheless been marked by major macroeconomic headlines and increased market volatility.
+The chief cause of this has been President Trump's tariff pronouncements.
+The "Liberation Day" proposals announced on 2 April surprised markets; they represented the most punitive trade measures imposed by the US in over a century.
 The decision to put a 90-day pause on these proposals and the subsequent extension of this have alleviated some concerns.
-It may have helped, too, that some countries - such as the UK and Japan - have secured trade deals.
+It helps, too, that some countries - such as the UK and Japan - have secured trade deals.
 The inflationary impact appears to have been muted by stockpiling of goods, but the US Federal Reserve remains sufficiently wary of this to have paused interest rate cuts.
-Trump's attacks on its chair, Jerome Powell, seem to have also unnerved bond investors.
+Trump's attacks on its chair, Jerome Powell, have also unnerved bond investors.